phpinternalsbook/PHP-Internals-Book/Book/functions/registration.rst

 specifies that the function takes a variable amount of arguments.
 The typehint and ``pass_by_reference`` value for this argument will apply to all arguments passed afterwards as well.

-Note that the arginfo does *not* contain a default value or similar.
+Note that the arginfo for optional parameters does *not* contain a default value.
 Internal functions do not have a generic concept of a default value.
 Instead defaults are handled in the implementation of the function itself.

 Arginfo structures are defined using the ``ZEND_ARG_INFO()`` family of macros.
 Here's a simple example for the ``substr`` function::